Chart Color Schemes

 Household Composition

-Birkdale features high concentrations of family households, with a fairly typical median household size
+Birkdale features high concentrations of family households, with a higher-than-average median household size

 Family households constitute 77.3% of all households, including 34.7% couples with children, 30.7% couples without children, and 11.0% single parent families.
 Non-family households account for the remaining 22.7%, with lone person households at 20.7% and group households comprising 1.9%.
-The median household size is 2.7 people, which aligns with the Greater Brisbane average.
+The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households